zanminkian/git-validator/README.md

 [![](https://img.shields.io/librariesio/release/npm/@zanminkian/git-hooks)](https://www.npmjs.com/package/@zanminkian/git-hooks)
 [![](https://packagephobia.com/badge?p=@zanminkian/git-hooks)](https://packagephobia.com/result?p=@zanminkian/git-hooks)

-A bundle of opinionated git hooks.
-All in one!
+This is a bundle of opinionated git hooks, all in one!

-Drop `husky`, `eslint`, `lint-staged` and `commitlint` in your project.
+Replace `husky`, `eslint`, `lint-staged`, and `commitlint` in your project with this npm package.

-## Feature
+## Features

-- All in one.
-Just install **ONE** npm package.
+- Unified package: Just **ONE** npm package to install replacing multiple.
-- Easy to use.
-Only 2 step: setup scripts and then install.
+- Simple to use: Only two steps required; setting up scripts and installation.
-- Zero Configs.
-Reasonable default settings for enterprise app.
+- Zero Configuration: Sensible default settings suitable for enterprise apps.

 ## Usage

-Setup scripts in your `package.json`.
+Set up the following scripts in your `package.json`:

-- `git-hooks install`: Install the hook files to `{PROJECT_ROOT}/.git/hooks` directory, in order to check your code and committed message after running `git commit` command.
+- `git-hooks install`: Installs hook files to `{PROJECT_ROOT}/.git/hooks` directory, which will check your code and commit messages after running the `git commit` command.
-- `git-hooks format`: Check and format all the files of your project.
-Use `eslint --fix` command under the hood.
+- `git-hooks format`: Checks and formats all project files using the `eslint --fix` command.
-- `git-hooks lint`: Check all the files of your project.
-Use `eslint` command under the hood.
+- `git-hooks lint`: Checks all project files using the `eslint` command.

 ```json
 {